 9.1.
-Front Panel and UIM LEDs
+UIM LEDs

-The table below outlines the functionality of the front panel and UIM LEDs.
-See Figures 7.1-1 and 7.2-1 as a reference to the location of the LEDs on the front panel and on the UIM.
-The "Confirm Local Presence" LED is only located on the UIM.
+The table below outlines the functionality of the UIM LEDs.
+See Figure 7-1 as a reference to the location of the LEDs on the UIM.

-AC PRESENT UIM STATUS CONFIRM LOCAL PRESENCE ALARM Description Green Green White Red AC Input Off AC input power is not present.
+AC PRESENT UIM STATUS CONFIRM LOCAL PRESENCE ALARM Description Blue Green White Red AC Input Off AC input power is not present.
 Power Solid AC input power is present.
 Power Up Solid / Off Solid / Off Solid / Off Solid / Off LEDs turn on and then off independently on power up as an LED test.
-UIM Status Off UIM is not functioning properly or the external alarm relay box has failed.
-Olivi Status Solid UIM and external relay alarm box (if so equipped) is functioning properly.
-Confirm Local Presence Off Confirm Local Presence (CLP) timer is not active.
+UIM Status Off UIM is not functioning properly.
+Ulivi Status Solid UIM is functioning properly.
+Confirm Local Off Confirm Local Presence (CLP) timer is not active.
 Web server changes cannot be saved.
 CLP button must be pressed in order to activate the CLP timer.
 Presence Solid Confirm Local Presence (CLP) timer is active.
 Web server changes can be saved.
 Off No alarms or faults are active.
 Alarms & Faults Solid At least one alarm is active with a priority of "Major" or "Minor".
-Alarms configured with a priority of "Warning" do not activate the "Alarm" LED.
+Alarms configured with a "Warning" priority do not activate the "Alarm" LED.